Increasingly mercenary and unaltrustic global culture

 Most folks in the opensource community used to see it as a side thing with many benefits, but also altruistically motivated, and with longitudinal understanding of the greater benefit to all.

-This is destroying not only the soul of opensource, but it is increasingly destroying the practical benefits, and is basically opensource suicide if the trend doesn't turn around.
+This is destroying not only the soul of opensource, but it is increasingly destroying the practical benefits to people and companies worldwide, and is basically opensource suicide if the trend doesn't turn around.

 We are definitely living in "interesting" times. :-)